-Since the eggs we are retrieving from the donor will be transferred to a recipient, while the donor is going through the egg production process, the recipient is given hormones that will prepare the uterus to receive the embryos and support a pregnancy.
-The readiness of your uterus will be evaluated through blood test and ultrasound.
-Typically, a mock cycle will take place prior to the actual recipient cycle to ensure the uterus is prepared to accept the embryo.
-This mock transfer process is necessary to ensure the actual embryo transfer goes smoothly and embryo implantation is optimized.
+Typically, we allow a mock cycle to take place prior to the actual recipient cycle to ensure the uterus is prepared to accept the embryo.
+This mock transfer process is necessary to ensure the actual embryo transfer goes smoothly, and embryo implantation is optimized.

-Approximately 36 hours after the HCG injection, the donor will undergo an egg retrieval.
-Using a hollow, ultrasound guided needle, the eggs are gently removed from the follicular sacs on the ovaries.
+Using a hollow, ultrasound-guided needle, the eggs are gently removed from the follicular sacs on the ovaries.
 This is called follicular aspiration.
 The egg donor receives light IV sedation during this procedure and should experience little or no discomfort.

-Once retrieved the eggs are immediately sent to the embryologists where they are prepared for fertilization.
+Once retrieved, the eggs are immediately sent to the embryologist where they are prepared for fertilization.
 The eggs are then combined with your partner’s sperm and placed in an incubator where fertilization takes place.
-After fertilization, the fertilized eggs are now called embryos.
+Once fertilized, the eggs become embryos.

-Depending upon the development of the embryos, the transfer will take place on either Day 3, or Day 5 once the embryos have developed into blastocycsts.
-They are placed through the cervix into the uterine cavity using a small, soft catheter.
-At this time, you may also be offered the option of cryopreservation (freezing) for any embryos not transferred during this donor cycle.
+The embryos are transferred to your uterus on day three or day five, once they’ve developed into blastocysts.
+They’re placed through the cervix into the uterine cavity using a small, soft catheter.
+At this time, you may choose cryopreservation (freezing) for any embryos not transferred during this donor cycle.
 These frozen embryos can be used for future frozen embryo transfer cycles.

-Two weeks after the embryo transfer will be a pregnancy test.
-If the test is positive you will return for a second confirmation within a couple of days.
-You will then return the following we for ultrasound confirmation.
-We will then follow your progress with blood work and ultrasounds for early pregnancy hormonal monitoring before returning you to your OBGYN.
+You’ll have a pregnancy test two weeks after the embryo transfer.
+If the test is positive, you’ll return for a second confirmation within a couple of days and then return for ultrasound confirmation.
+We follow your progress with blood work and ultrasounds to monitor early pregnancy hormone levels before returning you to your OB/GYN.

-Shared Egg Donor IVF means that two recipient couples will be matched with one egg donor for that IVF cycle.
-The menstrual cycles of all three women are synchronized and the eggs that are retrieved from that donor are split between the recipients.
-Shared Donor Cycles allow a couple to split the donor costs which include testing, treatment and compensation.
-After the eggs are fertilized and the embryos are transferred, any remaining embryos can be used for a future frozen embryo transfer cycle.
+Two recipient couples are matched with one egg donor for that IVF cycle.
+The menstrual cycles of all three women are synchronized, and the retrieved eggs are split between the recipients.
+This allows the recipients to split the donor costs which include testing, treatment, and compensation.